Tempered AI Assessment

 GitHub Copilot's agent mode enables autonomous multi-file editing, allowing AI to plan and execute complex changes across a codebase without step-by-step human approval.
 This capability requires careful supervision practices since agents can introduce cascading errors across multiple files.
 Critical for agentic_supervision dimension - assessing how organizations manage autonomous AI coding.

-- Agent mode can edit multiple files autonomously
+- Agent mode can edit multiple files autonomously across a codebase

 State of AI-Assisted Software Development 2025